TrinityCore/tc-wiki/database/335/world/creature_template.md

 &nbsp;

 ### PetSpellDataId
-ID, found in CreatureSpellData.dbc, that displays what spells the pet has in the client.
+[CreatureSpellData ID](/files/DBC/335/creaturespelldata#id), that displays what spells the pet has in the client.
 &nbsp;

 ### VehicleId
-Entryid of Vehicle.dbc if creature is/has a vehicle entry.
+[Vehicle ID](/files/DBC/335/vehicle#id) if creature is/has a vehicle entry.
 This field determines how the player appears on the vehicle, how the vehicle moves, and whether or not the vehicle action bar is shown.
 For example, a **VehicleId** of 292 will make the player invisible, prevent the vehicle from strafing left/right (but will allow fowards/backwards), and will show the vehicle action bar spells (which are defined in spell1-8).
 An [npc_spellclick_spells](../world/npc_spellclick_spells) entry must be made for this creature entry in order for this to work.
 &nbsp;